Last Updated on September 3, 2020 by Snazzytrips

 Melbourne, Australia, is renowned for many things – Australian Tennis Open, Formula 1 Grand Prix, Motorcycle Grand Prix, AFL Football, Melbourne Cup Racing Carnival, beaches, the list goes on … And it has been voted the most liveable city in the world 7 times.
-Melbourne also has some of the best Wineries.
-If you love wine you must visit some of Melbourne’s Wineries in Yarra Valley.
+Melbourne also has some of the best wineries.
+If you love wine, you must visit some of Melbourne’s Wineries in Yarra Valley.
 There are literally dozens of them to choose from in this region alone, as the vineyards flourish in the local soil and climate of the area.
-Here I’ll tell you about four wineries that I love.
+Here I’ll tell you about four of my favourite wineries that I recommend.

 - All wineries have wine-tasting cellar doors, usually for a small cost, or free if you’re dining there.
 But be sure to check the days and times that they are open.
 You can purchase bottles of your favourite wines direct.

 - Many of the wineries have fabulous dining facilities, either casual and/or formal fine-dining restaurants.
 Bookings are essential on the weekends as they do get very busy.

 - Some wineries cater for Weddings and other private functions.
 Of course, these stunning country settings lend themselves beautifully to photographic occasions.

 - Many wineries have art galleries or garden sculptures on display, showcasing artwork and crafts of local artists.

 - All wineries have local specialty produce for sale, in addition to the wines; such as, jams, chocolates, biscuits, sauces, chutneys and loads more.